Kingxukai/linux/Documentation/gpu/drm-usage-stats.rst

 - drm-total-<region>: <uint> [KiB|MiB]

 The total size of all requested buffers, including both shared and private memory.
-The backing store for the buffers does not need to be currently instantiated to count under this category.
-To avoid double-counting, if a buffer has multiple regions where it can be allocated to, the implementation should consistently select a single region for accounting purposes.
+The backing store for the woke buffers does not need to be currently instantiated to count under this category.
+To avoid double-counting, if a buffer has multiple regions where it can be allocated to, the woke implementation should consistently select a single region for accounting purposes.

 - drm-shared-<region>: <uint> [KiB|MiB]